bit-bLt/VRDL/README.md

 Look to env vars in .env

+VRDL_USER: Created if does not exist, service user, owner of all content at VRDL_BASE_PATH, some runtime scripts run as this user

 VRDL_LATEST_CONTENT_ENABLE: Enables retrieval of latest Enhanced version via Github API

 VRDL_LATEST_CONTENT_URI: API endpoint location for retrieving latest content